-He goes on to say that if the oil from safflower seeds has any positive effects whatsoever on body composition, it is very small compared to the effects of CLA.
+He goes on to say that if the oil from safflower seeds has any positive effects whatsoever on body composition, it is very small in comparison to the effects of CLA.

-Dr. Michael Pariza, founder of the field of CLA research, concurs.
+Dr. Michael Pariza, the founder of the field of CLA research, concurs.
 He suggests that linoleic acid, the major fatty acid in safflower oil, is the control in the study.
-Its weight loss and inflammation reducing benefits are clearly not as potent as CLA.
+Its weight loss and inflammation-reducing benefits are clearly not as potent as CLA.

 CLA Safflower Oil Supplements

 I noticed something even more ironic when examining a few of the CLA safflower oil supplements currently on the market seemingly spawned by this (intentionally?) misleading study.
 The type of oil in these supplements isn’t even the type used in the research!